andreas-31/cicd-automated-testing/README.md

   * Deploy and Run Selenium on Ubuntu VM
   * Ingest Selenium logfile into Azure Log Analytics
 - Job "RunLoadTestsWithJMeter":
-  * JMeter Setup And Run
+  * JMeter installation and setup
+  * Start JMeter to run load tests against the deployed webapp (Fake REST API): endurance tests and stress tests
-  * Publish JMeter test reports as artifacts in the pipeline
+  * Publish JMeter test reports as artifacts (ZIP files) in the pipeline
 #### Deploy Fake REST API Artifact to Azure App Services
 The application package (ZIP file) containing the web app is deployed to the app service that has earlier been created by Terraform in the build stage.
 Azure App Service registers a domain name for the web app